 Opened: June 2, 1949 on the southwest corner of Cravens Ave. and Gramercy Ave.
 The Stadium was operated by M & M Enterprises (Albert Mellinkoff and Harry Milstein) who also had the Torrance Theatre and the Grand Theatre.

-This photo by Bob Wilton of the theatre ready for its grand opening in 1949 appears with Sam Gnerre's 2013 article "Stadium Theatre in Torrance" for the South Bay Daily Breeze.
+This photo of the theatre ready for its grand opening in 1949 that was taken by Bob Wilton appeared with Sam Gnerre's now-vanished 2013 article "Stadium Theatre in Torrance" for the South Bay Daily Breeze.
 The original caption was:

 "SHOWPLACE - Torrancites will have their first opportunity to view the interior of the new Stadium Theater, located at the corner of Gramercy and Craven avenues, at the grand opening this evening."